-Jurisdiction where members were initially trained in the profession before they were granted use of the protected Title or professional designation in Ontario Jan 1 to Dec.
-31 2008 Ontario Other Cdn.
-USA Other Unknown Total Provs International 0 Applications that were subject 0 0 To an internal review or were referred to a statutory committee such as Reg Comm Applicants who initiated an 0 appeal of a Reg Comm decision Appeals heard 0 0 0 0 0 Registration decisions 0 0 0 0 0
+Jurisdiction where members were initially trained in t profession before they were granted use of the protection of the professional designation in Ontario Jan 1 to Dec.
+31 2011 Ontario Other Cdi Provs USA Other Internation Unknown Total Applications that were subject to an internal review or were referred to statutory committee such as Reg.
+Comm.
+3 0 0 0 0 3 Applicants who initiated an appeal of a Reg.
+Comm. decision 0 0 0 0 0 0 Appeals heard 0 0 0 0 0 0 Registration decisions changed following an appeal 0 0 0 0 0 0